snowdriftcoop/snowdrift/GUIDE.md

 #### Alternative development option

-We recommend `stack exec yesod devel` in almost all cases, but an alternate approach is to build with `stack build` and run the executable with `stack exec Snowdrift Development` (to stop the site in this case, use ctrl-C).
+A more manual approach to building and running the site:

+* Run the site with `stack exec Snowdrift Development` (to stop the site in this case, use ctrl-C).
+* This does not automatically rebuild, so you must manually run `stack build` whenever you want to compile any updates to the code.
+* Advantages to this approach: less running processes (no need to watch for file changes) and no need to do extra compiling into special yesod-devel directory.

 Using the live test site
 ------------------------